pflanze/functional-perl/README.md

-that is then passed to `MYEXAMPLE` which returns a `PXML` object representing a 'myexample' XML element. `PXML` objects come with an `xmlfile` method which serializes the document to a file, and only while it runs, when it encounters the embedded lazy lists, it walks those evaluating the list items one at a time and dropping each item immediately after printing.
+that is then passed to `MYEXAMPLE` which returns a `PXML` object representing a 'myexample' XML element. `PXML` objects come with an `xmlfile` method which serializes the document to a file, and only while it runs, when it encounters the embedded lazy lists, does it walk those evaluating the list items one at a time and dropping each item immediately after printing.
 This means that only one row of the CSV file needs to be held in memory at any given point.